 How to make Vegetarian Spaghetti alla Puttanesca

-Like most of my recipes, this Vegetarian Spaghetti alla Puttanesca is quick and easy to prepare (it comes together in under 30 minutes!) and all ingredients are common pantry staples (mostly herbs and spices!).
-Just make sure to use good quality tomatoes (I recommend cherry tomatoes as they tend to be more flavourful!).
-Have you got all your ingredients ready to make this amazing pasta dish?
-Great!
-Then go ahead and get cooking.
+Like most of my recipes, this Vegetarian Spaghetti alla Puttanesca is quick and easy to prepare in under 30 minutes.
 For the sauce, all you need to do is (1) sauté minced garlic, chili flakes, capers, and Kalamata olives in olive oil, (2) add the canned tomatoes, tomato paste, and spices/herbs, and (3) let it simmer for about 15 minutes or until the sauce has thickened.
 While the sauce is simmering, cook the spaghetti until ‘al dente’.
-Next, add the fresh cherry tomatoes and cooked spaghetti to the sauce and mix well.
-Transfer your Vegetarian Spaghetti alla Puttanesca to plates, top with a generous sprinkle of the grated Parmesan (and optional parsley), and serve immediately.
-Happy Cooking!
+Then add the fresh cherry tomatoes and cooked spaghetti to the sauce and mix well.
+Done.

 Vegetarian Spaghetti alla Puttanesca